brookshelley/brookshelley.github.com/_drafts/2019-11-28-2019-iPhone-homescreen.md

 ![2019 iPhone Screen](/assets/photos/2019iphone.png)

+I've posted these for the past few years, so if you want to see what apps I was using in [2017, here you go](https://medium.com/@brookshelley/2017-homescreen-ac92817eae60).

 ## Some Things Change

+**3 app dock**—I moved my Twitter app out of my dock in order to spend less time on Twitter.
+I figured if I wanted to to launch it I could easily search for it, but perhaps by having it out of reach I wouldn't launch the app out of habit or boredom.
+This worked pretty well.

 **Fantastical**—Last year I said "This is definitely the app I am most interested in replacing."
 I replaced it with **iOS Calendar** not too long after writing this post because of the cleaner look, date view icon, and a better visualization of my next meeting on my phone and watch.
 I also really hate how Fantastical uses space on the iPad.
 I still hope that someday Apple opens up the ability to change icons based on events or time, but until they do, I'll have a hard time moving away from the default calendar.